-- One day you will be uncool in the eyes of your children.
+- One day you'll be uncool in the eyes of your children.

 - Memories and thoughts are priceless.
-Write them down when they happen or when something cool comes to mind.
-They will come in handy one day when you want to list all the things you've learned.
+Write them down when they happen.
+They'll come in handy when you want to list all the things you've learned.

-- Apparently, there is only one right way to hang the toilet paper and I've been doing it wrong my whole life!
+- There's only one right way to hang the toilet paper, and I've been doing it wrong my whole life!

 - Get shit done.
-Don't put shit you can do today off just to add it to tomorrow's shit list.
-Shit piles up and next thing you know; you're covered in shit.
+Don't put off shit you can do today to add it to tomorrow's shit list.

 - "Junk" is something you've kept for years and throw away three weeks before you need it.

-- There are more stalkers than interactive friends on Facebook.
-No, you don't really have 500 "friends".
+- There are more stalkers than friends on Facebook.
+You don't have 500 friends.

 - If your sister hits you, don't hit her back.
 Parents always catch the second person.

 - Don't be afraid of daily exercise.
-It's better to be uncomfortable for one hour every day, than to be dead for 24.
+It's better to be uncomfortable for one hour a day than dead for 24.

-- You'll always think of clever stuff to say after an argument than during one.
+- You'll always think of amusing stuff to say after an argument than during one.

 Day #23: Heartache and Disappointment

-As we grow up, we learn that people will let us down.
-We will have our hearts broken and we will break some hearts too.
-We'll lose people that we love too soon.
-So, take too many pictures, try new and challenging things, love unconditionally, have no regrets, learn from every endeavor--good or bad--and forgive easily.
+As we grow up, we learn people will let us down.
+We'll have our hearts broken, and we'll break hearts too.
+We'll lose people we love too soon.
+So, take too many pictures, try new and challenging things, love unconditionally, have no regrets, learn from every endeavor—good or bad—and forgive quickly.

 Day #24: Creativity

-If you can't find exactly you want, make it.
+If you can't find what you want, make it.
 If you can't find the picture you want, paint it.
-If you envy your neighbor's garden, plant your own.
-Try new things, you may just find your hidden talents.
+If you envy your neighbor's garden, plant one.
+Try new things; you may find your hidden talents.

 Day #25: Winning and Losing

-Running isn't hard, it just takes practice and an incredible amount of patience.
-Defeats are merely another chance to obtain a victory; a chance to work harder and push beyond your comfort zone.
-That's when the victory is the sweetest because you know that you genuinely worked hard for it.
+I love to run.
+Running isn't necessarily hard; it just takes practice and patience.
+Defeats are another chance to obtain a victory; an opportunity to work harder and push beyond your comfort zone.
+That's when the success is the sweetest because you know that you genuinely worked hard for it.
 There will be wins and losses in every journey throughout our life.
-Without defeats, there would be no victories because we would simply stop trying to be better.
+Without defeats, there would be no victories because we would stop trying to be better.

 Day #26: Confidence